Characterizing Web Search in The Age of Generative AI: Experimental Setup

 \xhdr{\science.} Our goal here was to gather queries related to scientific topics.
 We manually gathered 45 AI-related topics from the ACM Computing Classification System (CCS). \footnote{\url{https://dl.acm.org/ccs}} Topics include entries like ``Information extraction'', ``Machine translation'' and ``Vagueness and fuzzy logic''.
 We pass the topics to Google as a search query and gather 10 user-centric queries listed under the ``People Also Ask'' heading.

 \xhdr{\prods.} With this dataset, our goal was to study the difference in search results on product-related queries.
 We take a list of the 100 most searched Amazon products of 2023 from semrush. \footnote{\url{https://www.semrush.com/blog/most-searched-items-amazon/} (Accessed: 18/07/25)} Searches include terms like ``apple watch band'', ``desk'' and ``iphone 13 case''.
-We then turn the queries into review and comparison-oriented questions using custom templates like ``<product name> review'' and ``<product name> worth it''.
-The detailed procedure is described in \Cref{app:datasets}.
-In total, the datasets consist of $4,606$ queries.
+We then turn the queries into review and comparison-oriented questions using custom templates like ``<product name> review'' and ``<product name> worth it'' (see \Cref{app:datasets} for details).

+\xhdr{Trends.} To analyze the behavior of different search engines in response to recent events, we create a dataset of trending queries.
+We retrieve the top-100 search trends from Google Trends on September 15th, 2025, and query each search engine on the same day.
+Google Trends\footnote{\url{https://trends.google.com}} analyzes the popularity of search terms in Google Search across the world, reflecting current public attention.

+All the datasets combined consist of 4,706 queries. \Cref{table:example_queries} shows examples of queries from each dataset.
+Further details on dataset construction are provided in \Cref{app:datasets}.